-We will mail without charge, upon written request, a copy of our Annual Report on Form 10-K for the fiscal year ended September 30, 2016, including the consolidated financial statements, schedules and list of exhibits and any particular exhibit specifically requested.
+Requesting a Copy of the Company's Annual Report on Form 10-K and any particular exhibit specifically requested.
 Requests should be sent to: Fair Isaac Corporation, 181 Metro Drive, Suite 700, San Jose, California 95110, Attn: Investor Relations.
 The Annual Report on Form 10-K is also available on the "Investors" page of our website at www.fico.com.